tallforasmurf/PPQT2/extras/sphinx/index.rst

 (1/l, O/0, B/8) and has a good repertoire of characters.

 The pop-up list contains all monospaced fonts known in your system.
-It includes Liberation Mono and Cousine if those fonts are in the Extras folder.
+It always includes Liberation Mono and Cousine which are embedded in the program.

 .. _Edit highlights: